petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/fields/aggregation-fields.md

 ## Functions Reference

-Aggregation fields have these available functions:
+Aggregation fields can have these functions:

 | Function | Description |
 | :--- | :--- |